1208kelly/user_centric_frontend_milestone_project_rk/README.md

 ## Technologies Used

+* [JavaScript]

+    * This project uses some JavaScript to operate some features.

 * [Bootstrap](https://getbootstrap.com/docs/4.4/layout/overview/)

     * This project uses Bootstrap as it is a great toolkit for setting up mobile-first web pages.